akngs/ZenPDF/README.md

-# JustPDF
+# ZenPDF

-JustPDF is just a PDF viewer for macOS.
+ZenPDF is a minimal PDF viewer for macOS.

 ![Comparison](./comparison.webp)